aws-powertools/powertools-lambda-layer-cdk/API.md

 ### PowertoolsLayerProps <a name="cdk-aws-lambda-powertools-layer.PowertoolsLayerProps" id="cdkawslambdapowertoolslayerpowertoolslayerprops"></a>

-Properties for Powertools layer for python.
+Properties for Powertools for AWS Lambda (Python) Layer.

 #### Initializer <a name="[object Object].Initializer" id="object-objectinitializer"></a>